Postgraduate Course: Dialects of English in Britain and Ireland (LASC11117)

 On completion of this course, the student will be able to:

-- give an overview of dialects of English in Britain and Ireland
+- demonstrate a thorough understanding of the shape of dialects of English in Britain and Ireland

 |Beal, J. 2010.
 An Introduction to Regional Englishes.
 Edinburgh: EUP.|